Eimolgon/Drafts/crash-class/README.md

 The instructions to identfy each type are attached in the .pdf file.
 You will also receive a .txt file where you can store your answers.
+In the case that you feel that one of the videos does not fit into the available “boxes”, you can describe it with your own terms.
+If you think that the crash is a combination of two or more factors in a box, please specify them.

+Thanks for your contribution!

+Kind regards,
+Benjamin